flatiron/resourceful/README.md

 });
 ```

-`Engine.prototype.sync` is used to sync "design document" information with the database if necessary.
-This is specific to couchdb; for the 'memory' transport there is no conception of (or parallel to) a design document.

-In the case where there is no ddoc or "stored procedures" of any kind to upload to the database, this step can be simplified to:
+In the case where there is no doc or "stored procedures" of any kind to upload to the database, this step can be simplified to:

 ```js
 Engine.prototype.sync = function (factory, callback) {